thebaldgeek/thebaldgeek.github.io/radiosonde.md

 The wiki native install guide is very clear and results in a smooth install.

 I recommend getting up and running with just the one RTLSDR v3 dongle at first.
 Do note that while the Airspy Mini and R2 SDR's are sort of supported, its somewhat more complicated and fragile to get going and keep running and so I have not ventured into those hardware platforms.
 Also note that things like RSP1a, HackRF and other such SDR's are not supported, only the NooElec and RTLSDR type receivers are supported out of the box at this time.
+If you want to have a go at running them at some point in the future, the instructions are further down their [Wiki](https://github.com/projecthorus/radiosonde_auto_rx/wiki/Network-SDR-Decoding-Instructions)
 At this time you can leave the SDR at its default serial number of usually 00000001 or what ever serial you have changed it to.
 You will need to know its sn# as part of the install so make note of it when you get to the step of running `rtl_test`.

 ## Hardware
-# Antenna
+### Antenna
 Depending on how far away the sondes tend to float past your location will depend on the antenna you will need to hear their signal.
 If you are very close by, a simple indoor vertical whip might be enough to get your first bit of data, but most people reading this want to push their range a bit more and so will run an outdoor antenna.
 There are only a few off the shelf options here.
 The sondes in use in North America transmit between 400Mhz and 406Mhz.
-There are not a lot of off the shelf antennas that cover this range.
+There are not a lot of off the shelf antennas that are built pre-tuned for this range.
 (A lot more will be said about antennas further down the page).
 And yes, you are quite right, the discone will cover that range, but please keep reading....

 A lot of people get started with a ham radio dual band 70cm/2m vertical.
 Many also press a typical wide band 'scanner' vertical antenna into use, and all are fine starter antennas.

-# SDR
+### SDR
 The SDR type is pretty much pre-chosen for us.
 The blue ADSB dongles are no good, they have a filter in them that will reject the sondes 400Mhz signal.
 The orange 978 or 1090 dongles are ok, they have an amplifier and no filter, so that will get you running Ok as well.
 The Nooelec XTR SDR's have been called out in the Facebook group as being more sensitive than the RTLSDR v3, but do note that they come with the downside of having a large center spike or spur and often two smaller ones on each side of the large center one.
 If your launch sites uses a sonde frequency on or even near those spurs, the 'gain' in sensitivity will be lost.
 I have seen this issue several times in helping people setup their stations with the XTR.
 The NooElec v5 is currently being tested with good initial results.
-The RadarBox airband dongle is so deaf at every frequency known that most have given up on them.
+The RadarBox airband dongle is so deaf at every frequency known that most have given up using them for any purpose.

 ### Coax
 Coax type is slightly critical at 400Mhz.
 Mostly it comes down the length required to go from the antenna to the SDR.
 (Personal rant here, please don't fall into the common trap of thinking less coax length and long USB cable is better - its not.
 Sure a few feet of USB extension to get the SDR away from the RF noisy computer is ok and often a good thing, but a long USB cable is always a poor substitute for good quality coax).
-Many use good quality 75 Ohm tv coax for shorter runs (Say, less than 50 ft).
+Many use good quality 75 Ohm tv coax for shorter runs (Say, less than 50 ft or less).

-# LNA - Low Noise Amplifier
+### LNA - Low Noise Amplifier
 LNA.
 There is no question a good quality LNA mounted at the antenna will make a huge difference in the range and amount of data packets you decode from any given flight.
-While you can use a general wide band LNA that are very cheap and popular, a filtered LNA will always bring better results.
+While you could use a general wide band LNA that are very cheap and popular, a filtered LNA will always bring better results.
 [Uptronics SAW + LNA](https://store.uputronics.com/index.php?route=product/product&product_id=54)
 This is the current popular LNA for radiosonde work, there is talk of a new sonde specific LNA in the works, but it has not been released yet.